OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/05-reading-push-button.md

 <!-- * // ^ all logic swapped for inverting debouncer -->
 <!-- * // TODO: regardless of whether the debouncer is inverting or not, there is so much resistance on the way to the LED that it will barely light up (microamps) -->

 ### Building the Real Circuit

 <!-- // circuit 2: button with debouncing circuit connected to GPIO,  LED connected to GPIO -->

-Now we'll build a circuit with a button and debouncer circuit connected to a GPIO, and an LED connected to another GPIO that is driven by software.
+Now we'll build a circuit with a button and inverting debouncer circuit connected to a GPIO, and an LED connected to another GPIO that is driven by software.

 #### What You'll Need